yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/yb-voyager-cli.md

 ### --batch-size

-Specifies the number of records that the Export directory can contain.
+Specifies the number of records that the [export directory](../../yb-voyager/install-yb-voyager/#create-an-export-directory) can contain.

 Default : 100,000